 |Jeff Hephner of An Acceptable Loss and Love Takes Flight|

-UPDATE: Watch Jeff Hephner in the new Hallmark Channel movie Love Takes Flight
+UPDATE: Watch Jeff Hephner on Fox's Almost Family in January 2020.
+He walso recently starrted in the Hallmark Channel movie Love Takes Flight

 You will recognize the dashing actor Jeff Hephner from his many roles on TV including Chicago Med, Chicago Fire and Code Black as well as from film including Interstellar and Peppermint.
 He's also just started on this season of the popular sci fi series Mars on Nat Geo as Kurt Harrelle.
 Here we talk to him about his latest film role, starring as the powerful behind-the-scenes operative Adrian in An Acceptable Loss with Jamie Lee Curtis and Tika Sumter.
 An Acceptable Loss is a political thriller written and directed by Joe Chappelle (Chicago Fire, The Wire) that is full of twists and turns to keep you watching until the very end, and Jeff's character Adrian is the man responsible for a lot of the drama.
 And without giving away any spoilers... you may or may not agree with his decisions.